prasanna12510/gamesparks-docs/MARKDOWN/Tutorials/Game Engine Integrations/Unity Facebook SDK.md

 1. Create a new empty game-object called *GameSparksManager*.
 2. Apply the *GameSparksUnity.cs* script to that object.
 3. Create a new UI/Canvas
-4. Add two text-fields to the canvas.
+4. Add two text-fields to the canvas:
   * We're calling these fields *userNameField* and *connectionInfoField* respectively.
   * We've also added a panel to the back of these fields so they stand out.
-5. Add two input-fields.
+5. Add two input-fields:
   * We've called these *userNameInput* and *passwordInput* respectively.
   * We've also added a panel behind these fields so they stand out.
 6. Add three new buttons to the panel: